 Adopt a Highway

 With more than 100,000 acres of right-of-way to maintain along a State Highway System that stretches almost 16,500 miles, you might imagine that litter can become quite a problem.
-In 2012 alone, the Arkansas State Highway and Transportation Department spent more than $4.8 million and 100,000 man-hours picking up 58,536 cubic yards of litter.
+In 2012 alone, the Arkansas Department of Transportation spent more than $4.8 million and 100,000 man-hours picking up 58,536 cubic yards of litter.
 That’s a lot of trash along our highways!

-Your organization can help reduce the impact litter has on our environment by participating in the Arkansas State Highway and Transportation Department Adopt A Highway program.
+Your organization can help reduce the impact litter has on our environment by participating in the Arkansas Department of Transportation Adopt A Highway program.
 Since 1987, more than 2,500 organizations have adopted stretches of Arkansas highways across the state.
 The Adopt A Highway program has increased public awareness of what it takes to maintain the highway right-of-way while providing an opportunity for volunteers to become personally involved in keeping Arkansas beautiful.

 When you adopt an Arkansas highway, we will:

 - Coordinate litter pick-up activities with your organization and monitor for safety;